-8 Animals That Use Spikes and Spines as Tools
+8 Animals That Use Their Spikes as Tools

 Which Animals Use Spikes and Thorns Like Tools?

 A Fish Becomes a Hedgehog